mattyoung101/slingshot/README.md

 SystemVerilog LSP, with all the features you know and love from mature LSPs like clangd and pyright.
 This is a pretty ambitious goal that I may not actually be able to achieve, but here's to trying!

+### Current state
-**Current state:** Slingshot is almost stable, but still a work in progress.
-Right now, it is capable of providing Verilator linting and _some_ completion.
+Slingshot is almost stable, but still a work in progress.
+Right now, it is capable of providing Verilator linting and some completion.
 I'm working on adding more completion items and stabilising the server.
-It's probably useful in _very simple_ SystemVerilog projects right now.
+It's probably useful in _very simple_ SystemVerilog projects right now - feel free to give it a spin!

+The big feature that remains to be implemented is multi-file support, so you can reference modules in other files.
+Currently, Slingshot does not understand this, but works pretty well for single files.

+### Timeline
+Slingshot is currently in active use by myself while working on my thesis project, which is implemented entirely in SystemVerilog.
+So, rest assured, over the 1.5 years or so it *should* receive constant improvements and updates.

+During the university semester, my time is extremely limited, and I'm not really able to work on this program.
-**Timeline:** Due to university, my time is extremely limited.
-However, I am hoping to get Slingshot fully functional by no later than June 2024, so I can use it to develop the SV code for my thesis.
+I have more time to work on it over the holidays and whenever my workload is light.
+All in all, I am hoping to get Slingshot fully functional by no later than June 2024, so I can use it to develop my thesis.

 **Author:** Matt Young (m.young2@uqconnect.edu.au)